marklishman/colors-microservices/cyan/README.md

 ## HAL

-To GET the resource in HAL format first we need to define a couple of `ParameterizedTypeReference`s
+If the resource is in HAL format first we need to define a couple of `ParameterizedTypeReference`s

 ~~~java
     private static final ParameterizedTypeReference<Resource<Country>> COUNTRY_TYPE_REF =